Smoren/url-security-manager-php/README.md

 // Let's sign some url with our secret key to send signed request to receiver
 $usmSender = UrlSecurityManager::parse($inputUrl)
     // signature will be stored as value of query param "sign"
-    // only query aparms from array (2nd argument) will be signed ->setSignParams('sign', ['p1', 'p2', 'p3'])
+    // only query params from array (2nd argument) will be signed ->setSignParams('sign', ['p1', 'p2', 'p3'])
     ->setSecretKey($secretKey) // giving secret key for signing ->sign(); // create signature